lnx-search/datacake/README.md

   storage trait.
 - `datacake-sqlite` - A pre-built and tested implementation of the datacake `Storage` trait built upon SQLite.
+- `datacake-lmdb` - A pre-built and tested implementation of the datacake `Storage` trait built upon LMDB.
 - `datacake-rpc` - A fast, zero-copy RPC framework with a familiar actor-like feel to it.

 ### Examples